Cuba: Batista regime

-Revolution and Communist Party rule (1959–present)

 In the 1950s, various organizations, including some advocating armed uprising, competed for public support in bringing about political change.
 In 1956, Fidel Castro and about 80 supporters landed from the yacht Granma in an attempt to start a rebellion against the Batista government.
 In 1958, Castro's July 26th Movement emerged as the leading revolutionary group.
 The U.S. supported Castro by imposing a 1958 arms embargo against Batista's government.
-Batista evaded the American embargo and acquired weapons from the Dominican Republic, including Dominican-made Cristóbal Carbines, hand grenades, and mortars.
+Batista evaded the American embargo and acquired weapons from the Dominican Republic.

 By late 1958, the rebels had broken out of the Sierra Maestra and launched a general popular insurrection.
-After Castro's fighters captured Santa Clara, Batista fled with his family to the Dominican Republic on 1 January 1959.
-Later he went into exile on the Portuguese island of Madeira and finally settled in Estoril, near Lisbon.
+After Castro's fighters captured Santa Clara, Batista fled to the Dominican Republic on 1 January 1959 with his family.
+Later, he went into exile on the Portuguese island of Madeira and finally settled in Estoril, near Lisbon.
 Fidel Castro's forces entered the capital on 8 January 1959.
 The liberal Manuel Urrutia Lleó became the provisional president.

-According to Amnesty International, official death sentences from 1959 to 1987 numbered 237 of which all but 21 were actually carried out.
-Other estimates for the total number of political executions go up to as many as 4,000.
-The vast majority of those executed directly following the 1959 Revolution were policemen, politicians, and informers of the Batista regime accused of crimes such as torture and murder, and their public trials and executions had widespread popular support among the Cuban population.
+Before the revolution, U.S. and other foreign investors dominated the Cuban economy, controlling 75% of arable land, 90% of essential services, and 40% of sugar production.
+One of the goals of Castro's revolution was to achieve economic independence, but Cuba instead became heavily dependent on Soviet subsidies, with additional economic aid provided by Eastern European countries through COMECON.

+Militant anti-Castro groups, funded by the Central Intelligence Agency (CIA) and Rafael Trujillo, carried out armed attacks and set up guerrilla bases in Cuba's mountainous regions.
+This led to the unsuccessful Escambray rebellion (1959–65), which lasted longer and involved more soldiers than the Cuban Revolution.